tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Home screen widgets usually get updated every 30 minutes by the system.
 However, to take into account some manufacturer and/or rom limitations, the sync adapter also updates the widgets.

-Make sure that you did not *disable the syncs manually* in the account settings.
-Furthermore, some device options like the battery saver or data saver may turn off syncs temporarily (e.g. until the device gets charged again).

-Please see the question below ("weather forecasts do not get updated") for a detailed list of things you should check.
+Should you encounter issues with the widgets not updating, please see the question below ("weather forecasts do not get updated") for a detailed list of things you can check.

 If widget updates do not happen at all or only happen when you open the app, then you likely have a device that prefers battery life over proper functionality.
 Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
 See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.

 ### The weather forecasts do not get updated in the background and/or warnings do not pop up - what can I do?

 Since version 0.62.0, Tiny Weather Forecast Germany mostly abandoned custom update routines and syncs data in the background using a sync adapter, allowing the user to far better customize the app behaviour than before.
-As a result, less battery is consumed and the updates are better adapted to the availability of a suitable Internet connection.
+As a result, less battery is consumed and the updates are better adapted to the availability of a suitable network connection.

-The user has multiple sane possibilities to control the use of resources on the mobile device, which are now all well-respected by Tiny Weather Forecast Germany.
+The user has multiple possibilities to control the use of resources on the mobile device, which are now all well-respected by Tiny Weather Forecast Germany.
 However, some of them will by their nature limit background syncs.

 Please check the following points:
 1. Make sure you have **not enabled** the system-wide *battery saver*.
-If enabled, turn it off.
+If enabled, consider to turn it off.
 2. Make sure you have **not enabled** the system-wide *data saver*.
 If you use it, consider adding Tiny Weather Forecast Germany to the list of apps with *unrestricted data*.
 3. Make sure that in Settings -> Passwords & accounts -> Weather -> Account sync is **enabled** (default), and you did not turn it off.
 4. Check in the settings of Tiny Weather Forecast Germany that you have **enabled sync** for the desired data (e.g. weather, warnings and perhaps other categories).